 Although many of your peers may be starting off the year with several #3LOL posts, it is important that you take some time to start thinking about a strategy to pass the Ontario Bar exams.
 The goal of this post is to provide you with three strategies to passing the Bar exams.
-I have developed these strategies based on my experience writing the Bar exams this past summer and reflecting on what I thought was helpful and what I would have done differently.

 STEP #1: PREPARING AN INDEX